waggle-sensor/summer2022/snead/5G-Core.md

 # 5G Core Information
-This is where I'm compiling my research about different open source 5G Core developments.
+This is where I'm compiling my research about different open source 5G Core organizations.
 ### Helpful 5GC Resources
 - [UERANSIM](https://github.com/aligungr/UERANSIM) is a simulator that acts as a 5G mobile phone and base station to test 5G Cores
 - Explanation of [5G Core Architecture](https://www.digi.com/blog/post/5g-network-architecture)